 - How Can I Get The Most Out Of Meal Logging?

-- Does Lark have a keto, low carb, vegetarian, vegan, gluten free, or Paleo option?
+- Does Lark support keto, low-carb, vegetarian, vegan, gluten-free, dairy-free, or Paleo diets?

 - What type of diet does Lark suggest I follow?